oliviawestmacottssw/SSW.Rules.Content/rules/do-you-label-your-form-buttons-consistently/rule.md

 ---

-The buttons that a user will typically use to close a form should be named consistently across your applications.
+​The buttons that a user will typically use to close a form should be named consistently across your applications.

 [[badExample]]
 | ![ Bad Example - Unclear labels on the buttons](../../assets/ButtonLabels_Bad.gif)